Klaus Havenstein

-Klaus Havenstein (7 April 1922 in Wittenberge, Germany – 19 March 1998 in Munich), was a German actor, cabaret artist, dubbing artist and television presenter.
+Klaus Havenstein (7 April 1922 – 19 March 1998) was a German actor, cabaret artist, dubbing artist and television presenter.

 Biography

 Klaus Havenstein grew up in Hamburg, where he started an apprenticeship as a retail salesman in 1937.
 At the same time, against his father's wishes, he took acting lessons from a private teacher.

 In 1939 Havenstein served in the 1st SS Division Leibstandarte SS Adolf Hitler where he joined the artillery.
-He took part in the Battle of France, in the occupation of Greece and in the war against Russia.
+He took part in the Battle of France, in the occupation of Greece and in the war against Soviet Union.

 In 1945 he was captured and was held by the U.S. Army as a prisoner of war.
 The Americans recognised his talent and brought him to a special camp in Garmisch-Partenkirchen to entertain imprisoned officers.
 There, he was discovered as a theatre actor, and it was in the Garmisch theatre that he first appeared on stage, promoted by the famous German actor Hans Söhnker among others.